rmoraffa/rmoraffa.github.io/_pages/about.md

 Recent News
 ======
+- [July 2024] Invited to give a talk at Causal Inference for Time Series Workshop at UAI.
+- [July 2024] Invited to give a talk at 2024 SIAM Annual Meeting.
 - [May 2024] Invited to serve as a reviewer for NeurIPS 2024.
 - [April 2024] My dissertation has won the Dean’s Dissertation Award.
 - [March 2024] I will be joining the department of Computer Science at Worcester Polytechnic Institute (WPI) as a Tenure Track Assistant Professor .